 After three months there was clear benefit in

 The cost of the chiropractic care was less than 10 percent of the surgery, with zero risks and side effects.

 In the Flip test, you can assess an impingement of the sciatic nerve at home.
-Sit in an ordinary upright chair, and somebody else raises first your good leg parallel to the ground, then lower it, remembering the pull in the good leg.
+Sit in an ordinary upright chair, and ask somebody else to raise first your good leg parallel to the ground, then lower it, remembering the pull behind your thigh and calf.

 Now ask your examiner to raise the naughty leg.
 Is it significantly tighter or more painful than the other?
-If it hurts only in the back, not the lower limb, then you have no frank sciatica, only the first stage.
+If it hurts only in the back, not the lower limb, then you have no frank pinched nerve, but only the first stage of sciatica.

 In the full slump test for sciatica, progressively more stretch is placed on the nerve but that is best left to an experienced chiropractor.

-Micro diskectomy is a far less invasive procedure than normal back surgery; the surgeon is able, using an operating microscope, to remove a part of the facet joint that may be pinching the nerve root and any disc material from under the nerve root.
+Micro diskectomy is a far less invasive procedure than normal back surgery; the surgeon is able, using an operating microscope, to remove a part of the facet joint or any disc material from under the nerve root.

-Under risks, mention is made of recurrent herniations, immediately or later, cerebrospinal fluid leaks due to damage to the dura, nerve root damage, bladder and bowel incontinence, bleeding and infection.
+Under risks, mention is made of recurrent herniations, immediately or later, cerebrospinal fluid leaks due to a wound of the dura, nerve root damage, bladder and bowel incontinence, bleeding and infection.
 The authors assure that these risks are relatively low; quite rare, they exclaim.

 How soon should you rush off to the doctor or chiropractor?
 It depends.
 Pain on the left side of the chest?
 I'd phone the emergency rooms right now.
 An old niggle in the back that you've had for years?
 No rush.